Our mission is to assist and support students by focusing on the student's emotional and physical well being.More Information

 Per the ADA... anyone who has a disability, has a record of such disability or is regarded as so.
 A disability is defined as a physical or mental impairment that limits one or more major life activities.

-To set up an appointment call (208) 792-2185 or come in to Reid Centennial Hall Room 111.
-Complete paperwork.
+To set up an appointment call (208) 792-2211 or come in to Reid Centennial Hall Room 111.
+Complete online paperwork at the appointment.
 Bring appropriate documentation, if available to the appointment.